LukeFerris/origin-react-vertical-website/src/Readme.txt

 - It also contains an email sign up box and submit button
 - Can be used without modification.

+heroStandard.js
+- A section of the page which contains a hero image for the product or service
+- Ideal for the top of bespoke webpages as an introduction to the service.
+- It contains a headline and description text for the product
+- Can be used without modification.

 headline.js
 - A descriptive headline and sub text that are both centered in the middle of the page
 - Can be used to describe products, features or the ethos or details of the business